Zamy97/Terminal-stuff/README.md

 Type 'git clone [Your Project Url]' in your terminal.
 Make sure you are in the folder that you want to save your project in.

 ## Staging all your changes before commiting.
-Type 'git add .' ### or 'git add -A' and it'll stage all the changes that you made in your file and get it ready for you to push.
+Type 'git add *' or 'git add -A' or 'git add .' and it'll stage all the changes that you made in your file and get it ready for you to push.

 ## Committing your changes
-If you are committing the first time do so by 'git commit -m "your message".
+If you are committing the first time do so by 'git commit -m "[your message]" "your message".
 After that you can just type 'git commit' on your terminal to commit the changes.

 ## See the status of your git
 To see the status of your project using the terminal you can do by typing 'git status' in the terminal